markmacw/battleship/README.md

 Next time go over the above and see if you can get it working - then take another stab at your own project.

 12/20 xx
-12/21/2022 Tuesday - I was reading about frameworks for testing JavaScript.
+12/21/2022 Wednesday - I was reading about frameworks for testing JavaScript.
 The one that is labeled as the easiest to learn is called "Jest" which is supported by the React team.
 React seems to be the framework with the most jobs on Indeed... seems like a simple choice.
 React has ~180 jobs
 Angular has ~170 jobs
 nodejs has ~68 jobs

-12/22/2022 Wednesday - Rather Angular and Jasmine is a sensible stack for front-end.
+12/22/2022 Thursday - Rather Angular and Jasmine is a sensible stack for front-end.
 Also matches what we have at UPMC UPDATE UPDATE UPDATE - I researched and solved the follwing two errors (first one I figured out a while ago, second one just got it)
 1. Uncaught SyntaxError: Cannot use import statement outside a module The fix for this is to add type="module"  to you script tag in the html document.